abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl describe rs deploy-example-<safe-pod-template-hash>
 ```
 Look at both the `Labels` and the `Selectors` fields.
 The `pod-template-hash` value has automatically been added to
 both the Labels and Selector of the ReplicaSet.
-Then take note of the `Controlled By` field, this will reference the
+Then take note of the `Controlled By` field.
+This will reference the
 direct parent object, and in this case the original `deploy-example` Deployment.

 5) Now, get the pods and pass the `--show-labels` flag.